KustTeamWQW/OTMJ_Dataset/README.md

 # OTMJ

-The OTMJ (Object Detection in Mountain Jungle) dataset is an RGB dataset used for object tracking in mountainous jungle scenes.
+The OTMJ (Object Track in Mountain Jungle) dataset is an RGB dataset used for object tracking in mountainous jungle scenes.

 ## News